Crafting-With-Colour/crafting-with-colour/content/about/index.md

 layout = "about"
 +++

-This website is [intended](https://twitter.com/_JaneyLaney/status/1453992199885033475) to be a directory of black and POC content creators.
+This website is [intended](https://twitter.com/_JaneyLaney/status/1453992199885033475) to be a directory of Black and POC Minecrafters.

+Who can be a Minecrafter?
+Someone who contributes to the Minecraft community in a positive and productive way.
+This includes:
+- Artists
+- Content Creators (live stream and pre recorded)
+- Map Makers
+- Modders
+- Podcasters
+- Reddit contributers
+- Skin creators
+- RP Voice Actors

+ALL of the Minecrafters featured in this directory are ACTIVE and have given us permission to be on this directory.

 ## Criteria to Be Listed